2023 Pac-12 Conference men's basketball tournament

-The 2023 Pac-12 Conference men's basketball tournament is a postseason men's basketball tournament for the Pac-12 Conference held March 8–11, 2023, at T-Mobile Arena on the Las Vegas Strip in Paradise, Nevada.
+The 2023 Pac-12 Conference men's basketball tournament was a postseason men's basketball tournament for the Pac-12 Conference held March 8–11, 2023, at T-Mobile Arena on the Las Vegas Strip in Paradise, Nevada.
 The tournament winner of the conference tournament, Arizona, received the conference's automatic bid to the NCAA tournament.

 Seeds

 The bracket will be set in March 2023.
 All 12 schools are scheduled to participate in the tournament.
 The seedings will be determined upon completion of regular season play.
 The winning percentage of the teams in conference play determined tournament seedings.
 There are tiebreakers in place to seed teams with identical conference records.
 The top four teams receive a bye to the quarterfinals.
 Tie-breaking procedures for determining all tournament seeding is: